zweedao/IDD-Fa19-Lab3/README.md

 ### 1. Reading and writing values to the Arduino EEPROM

 **a.
 Does it matter what actions are assigned to which state?
 Why?**
+No, they are interchangeble.

 **b.
 Why is the code here all in the setup() functions and not in the loop() functions?**
+We don't need to constantly loop, just need to set it once.

 **c.
 How many byte-sized data samples can you store on the Atmega328?**
+512 bytes

 **d.
 How would you get analog data from the Arduino analog pins to be byte-sized?
 How about analog data from the I2C devices?**

 **e.
 Alternately, how would we store the data if it were bigger than a byte? (hint: take a look at the [EEPROMPut](https://www.arduino.cc/en/Reference/EEPROMPut) example)**

 **Upload your modified code that takes in analog values from your sensors and prints them back out to the Arduino Serial Monitor.**
+<pre><code>
+/*
+  basic state machine 2

+  Modified to switch between states to write, read and clear EEPROM

+ Demonstrates how to use a case statement to create a simple state machine.
+ This code uses a potentiometer knob to select between 3 states.

+ The circuit:
+ * pot from analog in 0 to +5V
+ * 10K resistor from analog in 0 to ground

+ created 13 Apr 2010
+ by Wendy Ju
+ modified from switchCase by Tom Igoe

+ 12 Sep 2018
+ Modified to switch between states to write, read and clear EEPROM */

+#include <EEPROM.h>

+const int numStates = 3;
+const int sensorMin =0;
+const int sensorMax = 1024;
+const int EEPROMSIZE=1024;

+int sensorPin = A3;    // select the input pin for the potentiometer int ledPin = LED_BUILTIN;
+int state,lastState = -1;

+void setup() {
+  // initialize serial communication:
+  Serial.begin(9600);
+  pinMode(ledPin, OUTPUT);
+}

+void loop() {
+  // map the pot range to number of states : state = map(analogRead(sensorPin), sensorMin, sensorMax, 0, numStates);

+  // do something different depending on the
+  // range value:
+  switch (state) {
+  case 0:
+    doState0();
+    break;
+  case 1:
+    doState1();
+    break;
+  case 2:
+    doState2();
+    break;
+  }
+  lastState = state;

+  Serial.println(analogRead(A3));
+}
+</code></pre>

 ### 2. Design your logger